 (Irish Medical Journal, Dunne L. et al., 2019)

+A man injects himself with his semen for the treatment of back pain.
 A 33-year-old Irish man injects himself with his semen once a month, injecting a syringe into the seminal fluid and injecting it into his arm or through the vein of his right arm in the hope that his chronic back pain will be blunted.

 Doctors faced this unusual case when the man was admitted to Dublin Hospital because of the pain of his back caused by a heavy load and spent several days in the hospital.